 Yes, there is a book of games specifically for the TI-99/4A.
 By the time you read this column, COMPUTE!'s First Book of TI Games will be available.
 There are games by several authors, including a few favorite games from past issues of COMPUTE!.
-Most of the games have not been published previously, and there is a variety to choose from.
+Most of the games have not been published previously, and there is a variety to choose lished previously, and there is a variety to choose from.
 The book includes suggestions on how to adapt the games for your own use or how to write your own games using the illustrated techniques.
 One section of the book includes games written in TI Extended BASIC.